More About CHEF_MEG

 We ditched the mayo from this sandwich staple and boosted the nutrition with crunchy vegetables.

-With the abundance of zucchini in summertime, zucchini cakes are a popular seasonal treat.
+With the abundance of squash in summertime, zucchini cakes are a popular seasonal treat.
+This one is light and not too sweet.

 These are so cute and colorful!
 The kiwi in the bottom of the cup not only adds more fruit and color to the freezer pop, it also holds the stick in place.